Graham Biehl

-Graham Porter Biehl (born August 31, 1986 in San Diego, California) is an American sailor.
+Graham Porter Biehl (born August 31, 1986, in San Diego, California) is an American sailor.

-In 2003, in Moscow (Russia), he won the Junior World Championship of the Snipe class as a crew of Mikee Anderson-Mitterling, who was elected ICSA College Sailor of the Year in 2005.
+In 2003, in Moscow, Russia, he won the Junior World Championship of the Snipe class as a crew of Mikee Anderson-Mitterling, who was elected ICSA College Sailor of the Year in 2005.
 They were the second American team in history to do so, after Steve Bloemeke and Gregg Morton in 1982.

 Afterwards, he specialized in the 470 class, with teammate Stuart McNay.
 Biehl was ranked among the top 10 in the world for two-person dinghy class by the International Sailing Federation, following his successes at the North American Championships and ISAF Sailing World Cup Series in Miami, Florida, United States, in 2012.

 Graham is the nephew of Mark Reynolds, a three-time Olympic medalist and four-time Olympian in sailing who won gold in the mixed two-person keelboat at the Barcelona 1992 Olympic Games and Sydney 2000 Olympic Games.

-He has been training for the San Diego Yacht Club in San Diego, California throughout most of his sporting career.
+He has been training for San Diego Yacht Club throughout most of his sporting career.
 During his Olympic campaigns, he and McNay were coached by Nigel Cochrane and Romain Bonnaud.